-What you will find, however, is a slightly higher level of resistance to quick volume changes form minimal steps.
-A pure BA or higher SPL rated monitors will be more sensitive to smaller volume changes such as Vision Ears own VE6.
+What you will find, however, is a slightly higher level of resistance to quick volume changes from minimal steps.
+A pure BA or higher SPL-rated monitor will be more sensitive to smaller volume changes such as Vision Ear’s own VE6.
 Whereas we found the Elysium can take 10-12 steps unbalanced low-gain on the HiBy R5 and Cayin N6ii before it starts to sound too loud.

 Bear in mind the Elysium stock cable is 2.5mm TRRS so if you do not plan on using a TRS adapter you will find going balanced on the likes of the Cayin N6ii and the FiiO M11 a breeze.
 No issues on power here as well as being background hiss proof.

 Most DAPs these days come equipped with excellent PMEQ systems or in the case of HiBy, their excellent MSEB.
 These tend to render precise tonal matching a bit more moot than it used to be.

 The 105dB SPL also means the Elysium is not prone to noise and hiss so we did find that pretty much all out tested sources delivered a very nice black background with the Elysium.

 I would go for the DAP with the best dynamic range and level of resolution here rather than any specific overtone as well as something that can offer decent mW in either balanced or unbalanced mode to get the best out of the Elysium.
 You really want to push the Sonion top-end drivers and the 6mm dynamic driver to their maximum potential.